BoundlessFate/ChessEngine/README.md

 	Search Depth [any integer]

+	KEEP SEARCH DEPTH WITHIN REASON!!!
+IT WORKS in O(c^n) time (approx O(22^n) on average), so it can get out of control very very quickly!

-Something like './main.out W 3' would work
+Something like './main.out W 3' would work.

 3. The bot will make and display its moves on the board automatically